gozumi/abstract-data-types/readme.md

 Dequeue
 -------

-The _dequeue_ method returns the item at the front of the queue and removes that item fromt the queue.
+The _dequeue_ method returns the item at the front of the queue and removes that item from the queue.
 To do this call _dequeue_ on a queue object.

 	var frontItem = q.dequeue();

-If _dequeue_ is called on n empty queue, the following error is thrown.
+If _dequeue_ is called on an empty queue, the following error is thrown.

 	new Error('adt-queue.dequeue(): Tried to dequeue an empty queue!');